By default boilerplate used sign in and sign up via email and password.

 AUTH_REFRESH_SECRET=HERE_SECRET_KEY_FROM_STEP_1

-Change APPLE_APP_AUDIENCE
+Change APPLE_APP_AUDIENCE in .env

 APPLE_APP_AUDIENCE=["com.company", "com.company.web"]